 If REMS is largely telling you what your bone density probably is based on your demographics, then it’s most useful when you’re close to average for your age group, and least reliable precisely when you need it most: when your bones are significantly better or worse than expected.

-The REMS Echolight Response and What to Make of It
+Responses From the REMS Community and What to Make of Them

 These findings have not gone unchallenged.
 In December 2025, a group of 38 researchers and clinicians, many with ties to the REMS scientific community, published a formal rebuttal letter in Osteoporosis International contesting the Bobelyak study.
 A separate response was also issued by the International Institute of Musculoskeletal Health Education (IIMHE), a UK-based organization partnered with a REMS distributor.
 Their counterarguments deserve fair consideration.